MARTIMM/unicode-precis/doc/README.md

-# Some notes on unicode functions in perl6
+# Some notes on unicode functions in perl6.
+Still works on version 6.1.0 of UCD
 uniname
 uninames
 unival